Undergraduate Academic Programs

 For each semester hour of credit, the intern should invest at least 45 hours of time at the internship location.
 Academic departments and programs establish other specific criteria and procedures for internships.
 In addition to the practical on-site experience, internships have an academic component that may include readings, reports, journals, seminars and/or faculty conferences.
 A student may enroll for 1–12 credit hours of internship during any one semester.
 A student may use a maximum of 12 credit hours of internship to meet graduation requirements.
 All internships have a course number of 400.

 Independent study provides an opportunity to undertake a program of supervised reading, research or creative work not incorporated in existing formal courses.
 The independent study should result in a formal document.
 Independent study shall not be used to approximate an existing course or to cover projects more properly described as internships.
-Junior or senior standing and a minimum GPA of 2.00 or higher are required.
+A minimum GPA of 2.00 is required.

 For one semester hour of credit, the independent study student should invest at least 45 clock hours of time in reading, research or report writing.
 The independent study involves a contract between the student and the faculty member (contract instructor) who will oversee the study.
 Written application forms regarding the independent study are available in the office of the registrar.
 The forms must be completed by the student and approved by the student’s faculty advisor, the contract instructor, and the department chairperson.